Tiswas: Overview

 It was originally produced as a Midlands regional programme by ATV, and was first broadcast live on 5 January 1974.
 The then federal structure of ITV, with its independent regional companies, meant that not all of these stations broadcast the show when it became available for networked transmission.
-Over time most ITV regions chose to broadcast it, with Granada Television and Southern Television being among the last to pick up the show, in 1979.
+Over time most ITV regions chose to broadcast it, with Granada Television and Southern Television being among the last to pick up the show, in 1979, the year of the ITV technicians’ strike.
 Tyne Tees and Ulster eventually decided to take Tiswas for its final series in 1981.
-The smallest broadcaster in the network, Channel Television, did not carry the programme.

-Most famously hosted by Chris Tarrant between 1974 and 1981, and later Sally James, it also featured the young Lenny Henry and occasionally Jim Davidson together with Bob Carolgees and his puppet, Spit the Dog.
-John Gorman, former member of 1960s cult band The Scaffold, was also a presenter.
-On the programme, Birmingham folk-singer and comedian Jasper Carrott was to introduce the nation to the "Dying Fly Dance"—and also to many local hospital casualty wards, for the dance at one point soared high in the RoSPA list of common causes of household injury.
+The show was hosted by Chris Tarrant between 1974 and 1981, with Sally James joining as co-host in 1977.
+Following Tarrant's departure, James became the show's main host.
+Regular performers included Lenny Henry, John Gorman (former member of 1960s cult band The Scaffold) and Bob Carolgees, the latter with his puppet, Spit the Dog.
+Jim Davidson also made occasional appearances.
+On the programme, Birmingham folk-singer and comedian Jasper Carrott was to introduce the nation to the "Dying Fly Dance".
 Like its cleaner BBC counterpart, Multi-Coloured Swap Shop, it had a running order but no script (with the exception of some specific sketches).
 The programme was broadcast from Studio 3 at ATV Centre in Birmingham; this was the weekday home for the company's regional news magazine, ATV Today.

 The show was a stitch-together of competitions, film clips and pop promos, just about held together by sketches and links from the cast.
 The show also regularly featured spoofs of BBC children's programming.